A Cost-Effective Near-Storage Processing Solution for Offline Inference of Long-Context LLMs: Evaluation

 \subsection{Experimental Setup}

-Our experimental setup is detailed in \cref{tab:setup}.
-We implemented and evaluated \thiswork on a system equipped with 16 Samsung SmartSSDs~\cite{smartssd}, connected to the host via a PCIe expansion~\cite{falcon} to increase the system's physical slots.
-Each SmartSSD includes a 4TB NVMe SSD and a Kintex UltraScale+ KU15P FPGA with 522K LUTs, 984 BRAMs, 128 URAMs, 1968 DSPs, and 4GB of DDR4-2400 DRAM.
-The SSD can directly communicates with the attached FPGA through a PCIe 3.0$\times$4 lanes.
-Our setup also includes either an NVIDIA A100 or H100 GPU, both widely used for LLM inference, connected to the CPU via PCIe 4.0$\times$16 lanes.
+\textbf{Hardware Configuration.} Our experimental setup is detailed in \cref{tab:setup}.
+Each SmartSSD~\cite{smartssd} includes a 3.84TB NVMe SSD and a Kintex UltraScale+ KU15P FPGA~\cite{kintex} attached with 4GB of DDR4-2400 DRAM.
+Our setup also includes either an A100 or H100 GPU, connected to the CPU via PCIe 4.0$\times$16 lanes.
+The baseline systems are equipped with four 3.84TB SAMSUNG PM9A3 SSDs~\cite{pm9a3}, each providing up to 6,900MB/s read and 4,100MB/s write bandwidth.
+Each SSD is connected to the host via a dedicated PCIe 4.0 x4 link, occupying a total of 16 PCIe lanes for storage—matching the total number of host PCIe lanes used by the SmartSSDs.

-For the existing baselines described in \cref{sec:background2}, we used \texttt{FlexGen}~\cite{flexgen} (\textbf{FLEX}) as the state-of-the-art framework for offloading-based batched inference.
-Additionally, we evaluated \texttt{DeepSpeed}~\cite{mii} (\textbf{DS}) with the ZeRO-Inference~\cite{deepspeedinf} option enabled, which supports KV cache offloading to main memory and weight offloading to storage.
-Since DeepSpeed does not support KV cache offloading to storage, we used swap memory for evaluation.
-For both FlexGen and DeepSpeed, we enabled the option to perform attention computation on the CPU.
-We also considered \texttt{Accelerate}~\cite{huggingface} (\textbf{HF}) as a baseline.
-All baselines were set up with software RAID0 using Linux \texttt{mdadm}~\cite{mdadm}, and for a fair comparison, we used the NVMe SSD of the SmartSSD in all tests.

-For our work (\textbf{INF2}), we prioritized parallelization along the batch dimension, and then the attention heads.
-The default storage spill interval $c$, for the delayed writeback buffers, was set to two.
-We evaluated two representative decoder-only models, OPT~\cite{opt} and LLaMA-2~\cite{llama2}, in FP16.
-We used a default batch size of 32, as our goal was to improve the throughput of \baseline.
-Only when the model weights could not fit into GPU memory, they were stored in main memory, and the default output sequence length was set to 64.
-To measure the effect of different system memory budgets, we used the \texttt{systemd} command to adjust memory allocation, with 512GB as the default.